-The large, sparsely populated area has always been at the crossroads of Chinese and Muslim culture.
-Han Chinese influence dates back over two thousand years and they have ruled the province on and off since then.
-In 1877, China asserted control of what it called Sinkiang (Xinjiang) Province.
-But after the Manchus were overthrown in 1911, China settled in to a long period of fractured rule.
-Xinjiang was ruled by mostly Chinese warlords who were hated by the Uighur population.
-The province was ravaged by ethnic wars and typhus in the 1930s until it was brought to an end by the Russians.
+The large, sparsely populated area is at the crossroads of Chinese and Muslim culture.
+Han Chinese influence dates back two thousand years.
+In 1877, China asserted control of Sinkiang (Xinjiang) Province.
+After the Manchus were overthrown in 1911, China settled in to fractured rule.
+Xinjiang was ruled by Chinese warlords hated by the Uighur population.
+The province was ravaged by ethnic wars and typhus in the 1930s until brought to an end by the Russians.
 The Red Army invaded in 1934 and Stalin saw Xinjiang as a counterbalance to the Japanese invasion of Manchuria.
-The USSR exploited Xinjiang for its oil and the province remained under Soviet control until 1942.
+The USSR exploited Xinjiang for oil and the province remained under Soviet control until 1942.

 Mao’s philosophy was to integrate the Uighurs into the Chinese political system.
-But Uighurs were never trusted by local administrators and Xinjiang maintained the impression of a colony with forced labour camps, forced re-settlement, an influx of poor Han Chinese, and discrimination against Islam.
+Uighurs were never trusted by local administrators and Xinjiang maintained the impression of a colony with forced labour camps, forced re-settlement, an influx of poor Han Chinese, and discrimination against Islam.
 Mao’s portrait was hung in every mosque, Shari’a law was abolished and the teachings of imams were converted into pro-Communist lectures.
 In 1958, China insisted Xinjiang drop the Cyrillic alphabet and use a Roman one with a few Chinese words.
-The effect weakened Uighur identity, especially across generations brought up with different alphabets.

 Nothing much changed until the Deng-inspired reforms of the early 1980s.
-China officially acknowledged Uighurs were Turkic in origin, mosques were re-opened and permitted some Muslim literature.
-This period of openness ended with the Tiananmen massacre in 1989 (Xinjiang had its own violent riots by Muslims protesting a lack of religious rights).
-China cracked down hard and banned Muslim practices (including attending mosques and observing Ramadan).
+China officially acknowledged Uighurs were Turkic in origin, re-opened mosques and permitted Muslim literature.
+This period ended with the Tiananmen massacre in 1989 (Xinjiang had its own violent riots by Muslims protesting a lack of religious rights).
+China cracked down hard and banned Muslim practices including attending mosques and observing Ramadan.
 They also introduced the one child policy which Muslims were previously exempt from and enforced it with compulsory sterilisations and late-term abortions.

-Uighur separatists responded with bombing attacks including one bomb in Beijing.
-In 2000 60 people were killed in a massive explosion in the provincial capital Urumchi.
-The Chinese media reported it as an accident but it was more likely a truck bomb.
-After 9/11, China was able to use the “war on terrorism” to justify further crackdowns on Xinjiang.
-China fears Hizb Ut-Tahrir, a growing popular movement in Central Asia which wants to establish a single caliphate from Xinjiang to the Caucasus.
-While the Communist regime insisted on training, education and efficiency, they ignored the real issues of migration, unemployment, corruption, and lack of democracy that were alienating the Muslim population.
+Uighur separatists responded with attacks including one bomb in Beijing.
+In 2000 60 people were killed in a massive explosion in provincial capital Urumchi.
+Chinese media reported it as an accident but it was more likely a truck bomb.
+After 9/11, China used the “war on terrorism” to justify crackdowns on Xinjiang.
+China fears Hizb Ut-Tahrir a growing movement in Central Asia which wants to establish a single caliphate from Xinjiang to the Caucasus.
+While the Communist regime insisted on training, education and efficiency, they ignored the issues of migration, unemployment, corruption, and lack of democracy alienating Muslims.

 The Uighurs’ ultimate fear is extermination.
 In 1949, Xinjiang had five million Uighurs and 300,000 Han.
 Fifty years later it was 19 million to 12.
-And with increasing internal immigration and aggressive policing of the “one child policy” Uighurs fear they are moving closer to demographic suicide.
-Chinese policy experts refer to the autonomous regions as “backward ethnic-minority areas” and say the Han would help them “accelerate development and achieve common prosperity.
-But prosperity remains uncommon in Xinjiang and economic benefits have mostly accrued to immigrants.
-It is hardly surprising Uighur resistance against occupation is so widespread.
+With increasing internal immigration and aggressive policing of the “one child policy”, Uighurs fear they are moving closer to demographic suicide.
+Chinese policy experts refer to the autonomous regions as “backward ethnic-minority areas” and say the Han help “accelerate development and achieve common prosperity.
+Prosperity remains uncommon in Xinjiang and economic benefits have mostly accrued to immigrants.